-London is an energetic, free-spirited city of intriguing stories and impressive attractions, as well as a dynamic arts and music scene.
+London is an energetic, free-spirited city of intriguing stories and impressive attractions, as well as dynamic arts and music scene.
 Walking the city’s streets, you can discover what everyone sees, or you can dig a little deeper and discover something more unusual.
-Secret London is very much unknown to many visitors and there are many unusual places to visit in London, if you want to see an alternative to the tourist sites.
-From the colourful, crooked corner of Neal’s Yard to secret London buildings in the East, eclectic Soho hidden gems to the most incredible food markets, there are so many quirky places in London to explore which are sometimes only a few steps away from the most iconic London sights.
-Here are my favourite unusual places to explore in London.
+Secret London is very much unknown to many visitors and there are many unusual places to visit in London if you want to see an alternative to the tourist sites.
+From the colorful, crooked corner of Neal’s Yard to secret London buildings in the East, eclectic Soho hidden gems to the most incredible food markets, there are so many quirky places in London to explore which are sometimes only a few steps away from the most iconic London sights.
+Here are my favorite unusual places to explore in London.
 With an abundance of mystical places in London to uncover, you can discover city life beyond London’s main attractions as you peel back the capital’s many layers and get a true sense of undiscovered London.

 I worked for a while in central London, where it can feel like an on-going battle to find places to eat and shop which aren’t soul-less chains or just overpriced and boring.
 But just down the road from where I worked was the quirky and charming Store Street.
 Full of offbeat offerings for specialist boutiques and unique curios, Store Street feels like it’s own universe away from the chaos of Tottenham Court Road, which it meets at one end.
 With independent shops ranging from pricey florists to a beautiful instrument shop, as well as more than a few coffee shops, cafes and an always packed pub, Store Street offers a break from chain-store coffee (I won’t name names) and over-priced supermarket sushi.
 Sip a delicious coffee while people watching on the patio of Store Street Espresso and definitely make time to grab lunch at Life Goddess, a rustic-edged Greek deli, or check out what the daily special is at one of the Italian cafes.
 With a vibrant dynamic, this non touristy London hidden gem is a paradise for browsing some of the best eats and crafts in the middle of zone 1, without feeling like you’re actually in zone 1.